MSc Polymer Technology

 Degree project

 The degree project is carried out in the last term of the second year of the programme.
 The degree project is, thus, undertaken at the second-year university in a research group or as a project in industry.
 The thesis is to be a synthesis of the knowledge and competencies gained in the three preceding terms.
 The thesis is supervised jointly with faculty from the student's first- and second-year university.
-The results are presented as a written report and according to the rules at the first and second-year university.
+The results are presented as a written report and according to the rules at the first and second-year universities.

 Degree projects that have previously been undertaken cover topics such as the design of bio-based replacements for commodity plastics or adhesives, scaffold fabrication for regenerative medicine applications, evaluation of the long-term properties of plastics, understanding fibre swelling and evaluation of the effect of fibre treatments on, for example, antibacterial properties.